MarioVieilledent/gan/Roadmap.md

 - [x] Move camera + player with WASD keys
 - [x] Use lighting, ambient light, light spots
 - [x] Use mouse to move camera
+- [x] Refactor into classes
+- [x] Icon for exe and favicon
+- [x] Specify map in JSON or TXT, read, parse, build map
+- [] Collisions, use MBR of objects?
 - [] Play sounds, music maybe
-- [] Specify map in JSON, load JSON
 - [] Game Design: need a plot, a story, a location, a time, a context, people
 - [] Map design
 - []